 Arizona Post-Marital Property Division

 Separate property can be unknowing or indirectly be turned into community property by combining separate property with community property.
 This means a home owned by one spouse before marriage can be deemed community property if both spouses pay the mortgage as well as expenses during the marriage.
-As well as bank accounts and investment portfolios that were solely one spouses but later during marriage both spouses added assets and capital, the same applies for businesses operated before during and after marriage.
+Also bank accounts and investment portfolios that were solely one spouse’s but later during the marriage, both spouses added assets and or capital, the same applies to businesses operated before during and after marriage.